Santiago Munné, Ph.D.

 , with Jacques Cohen and David Sable.
 He directed the company until 2016 and saw its expansion to four continents.
-Reprogenetics was the first commercial lab to offer PGS and PGD and was the market leader until it was sold to in 2015 to Cooper Companies (NYSE: COO).
-During this time Reprogenetics performed over 70,000 PGD cycles globally.
-Reprogenetics stayed in the forefront of research and development focusing in the use of comprehensive genetic analysis of embryos in order to improve pregnancy outcomes and diminish the risk of miscarriages in gene and chromosome inherited disorders.
-Munne and co-researchers were rewarded with SART prize papers in 2005, 2015 and 2016, and he has received The American Society for Reproductive Medicine Star Award consecutively for the years 2011-2016.
+Reprogenetics was the first commercial lab to offer PGT and was the market leader until it was sold to in 2016 to Cooper Companies (NYSE: COO).
+During this time Reprogenetics performed over 70,000 PGT cycles and its research focused in using comprehensive genetic analysis of embryos to improve pregnancy outcomes and diminish the risk of miscarriages and inherited disorders.
+Munné and co-researchers were rewarded with SART prize papers in 2005, 2015 and 2016, and he has received The American Society for Reproductive Medicine Star Award consecutively for the years 2011-2016.

 In 2011 Dr. Munné co-founded with Alex Bisignano the genomics company, Recombine

 which launched CarrierMap to screen for over 300 gene defects, allowing the identification of couples at risk of transmitting these gene defects.
 Some of the assets of this company were sold in 2016 to Cooper Companies (NYSE: COO), and the rest were spun off into another genomics company, Phosphorous